Weltraumschaf/blog.weltraumschaf.de/content/blog/Writing_Compilers_and_Interpreters_A_Software_Engineering_Approach.md

 ---
-title: "Writing Compilers and Interpreters: A Software Engineering Approach"
+title: Writing Compilers and Interpreters
-description: "Writing Compilers and Interpreters: A Software Engineering Approach."
+description: Book about a software engineering approach to write compilers and interpreters.
 date: 2011-12-28T09:42:24+01:00
-tags: ["Compiler", "Interpreter", "Software Engineering"]
+tags:
+  - Compiler
+  - Interpreter
+  - Software Engineering
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

+## A Software Engineering Approach

 I have bought a [Book][1] from [Ronald  Mak][2] about how to write compilers and interpreters.
 Interesting approach  is the software design view:  How to specify